TPG -The Parkside Group’s BES 6001 Responsible Sourcing Initiatives

-1. The Organisation is committed to providing a welcoming, service led organisation for our staff and our business partners, that develops talent, supports the families of all our staff and our client base.
-We expect our staff to behave in a ethically way throughout their business dealings.
+- The Organisation is committed to providing a welcoming, service led organisation for our staff and our business partners, that develops talent, supports the families of all our staff and our client base.
+We expect our staff to behave in an ethical way throughout their business dealings.

-2. As an organisation we donate to both local community groups, charities and draw our workforce from the diverse mix that is the UK and actively encourage employment from locally deprived areas.
+- As an Organisation we donate to both local community groups, charities and draw our workforce from the diverse mix that is the UK and actively encourage employment from locally deprived areas.

-4. Environmentally the organisation works to minimise the impact of our operations for future generations, this is the cornerstone of our environmental management system, which actively year on year reduces our waste, use of materials, energy and water.
-Our EMS system is accredited to IS0 14001 and we expect our suppliers to accredit themselves to this standard.
+- Environmentally the Organisation works to minimise the impact of our operations for future generations, this is the cornerstone of our environmental management system, which actively year on year reduces our waste, use of materials, energy and water.
+Our EMS system is accredited to ISO14001:2015 and we hold BES6001.
+We expect our suppliers to accredit themselves to this standard.

-5. The organisation ensures that our suppliers are paid within their terms to help build long term mutually beneficial supplier relationship.
+- The Organisation ensures that our suppliers are paid within their terms to help build long term mutually beneficial supplier relationship.
 We expect our clients throughout the construction industry to offer payment terms which reflect our core values to ensure the survival and operation of our business partners.

-6. The organisation encourages staff to actively communicate different approaches to promote and assist with our continued aim to our social, economic and environmental responsibility.
+- The Organisation encourages staff to actively communicate different approaches to promote and assist with our continued aim to our social, economic and environmental responsibility.

-8. As an organisation we do not deal with suppliers or countries that have a poor record of human rights violations or permit the use of child labour, and we expect our business partners to comply with the Human Rights Act 1998.
+- As an Organisation we seek not to deal with suppliers or countries that have a poor record of human rights violations or permit the use of child labour, and we expect our business partners to comply with the Human Rights Act 1998.
 In today’s economic environment we feel having strong suppliers who reflect our own family and community values, ensures that The Parkside Group Limited contributes to the ethics of a good global citizen.